Integrated Edu Tools in Brightspace

 ♦ – Designates a tool which is already integrated into Vanderbilt’s Brightspace platform

-Digital Social Reading Tools
+Digital Social Annotation Tools

-Digital Social Reading is the process of allowing books to become a collaborative space by letting students comment and hold discussion in the digital margins.
+Digital Social Annotation is the process of allowing books to become a collaborative space by letting students comment and hold discussion in the digital margins.
 This can be a great way to get students more involved in course readings.

 - eComma ♦ – a free, open source tool for Digital Social Reading.
 This tool is best suited for shorter texts.